stwilkins/tv-devops-assessment-stwilkins/app/README.md

 ```
 > cd app/
 > docker build -t express-app .  # This builds the Docker image
-> docker -p 3000:3000 express-app  # This runs the Docker container
+> docker run -p 3000:3000 express-app  # This runs the Docker container
 ```
 Once the server is running, you can access the application at `http://localhost:3000`.
 You can also see the healthcheck by navigating to `http://localhost:3000/health`.